 Certain formats require a time frame for a response to the inquiry.
 It is important that these time frames be indicated, as the adjudication units use these time frames to initially screen through the incoming mail.
-For inquiries to units in Operations, refer to the Headquarters Communications Reference Chart on Boardwalk under the Office of Programs.
+For inquiries to units in the Office of Programs, refer to the Headquarters Communications Reference Chart on Boardwalk under the Office of Programs.